DataDog/documentation/content/en/notebooks/guide/build_diagrams_with_mermaidjs.md

 ## Overview

-Datadog Notebooks supports Mermaid JS in any Markdown cell.
+Datadog Notebooks support Mermaid JS in any Markdown cell.
-Mermaid is a compact notation for creating diagrams and flowcharts in Markdown.
+Mermaid is a JavaScript-based tool for creating diagrams and flowcharts in Markdown.
 Learn more about Mermaid in the [official documentation][1] or by using the [Mermaid live editor][2].

 ## Setup